 Casa Palerm by Ohlab – Oliver Hernaiz Architecture Lab

-The program is resolved in one level with a compact and elongated volume with pitched roof.
-The width is kept to six meters in order to use low-cost beams and structure with no columns.
-The layout, parallel to the slope of the terrain, allows all the rooms to enjoy views of the countryside and the Tramontana mountains towards the north and take advantage of the south sun.
-This arrangement also favours crossed ventilations, natural lighting and the thermoregulation of the house.
+The program is resolved in a single level, featuring a compact and elongated volume with a pitched roof.
+The width of the building is kept to six meters to enable the use of low-cost beams and structures without columns.
+The building layout runs parallel to the slope of the terrain, allowing all rooms to enjoy magnificent views of the countryside and the Tramontana mountains to the north, and to take advantage of the sun in the south.

-Transversely, the volume is perforated by an imaginary box creating a central hole, the living-dining room.
-On the floor, a concrete tongue creates terraces on each side of the living space, both enlarging and connecting it to the landscape.
-On the ceiling, a wattle (cañizo) pergola crosses the hollow space and expands on both sides.
-In this way, the terraces are protected from the summer sun, and the wattle filters the light – creating a Mediterranean play of lights and shadows.
-The windows of this space can be completely hidden in the walls of the façade, so that the living-dining room becomes an external porch and invades the north and south terraces depending on season.
+The volume of the building is perforated by an imaginary box, creating a central hole that houses the living-dining room.
+A concrete tongue on the floor creates terraces on each side of the living space, which expands and connects to the landscape.
+The ceiling features a wattle pergola that crosses the hollow space and expands on both sides.
+This arrangement provides protection from the summer sun and creates a Mediterranean play of lights and shadows.
+The windows of this space can be completely hidden in the walls of the facade, turning the living-dining room into an external porch and allowing it to invade the north and south terraces depending on the season.

-On the south terrace, the concrete tongue ends with a wide bench made of local stone marés, from where one can view the framed landscape through the big opening of the house that intentionally has a panoramic format with a cinematographic proportion (2.66:1).
-This ratio of the old Cinemascope evokes the personal imagery that bring us back to old movie theatres.
-Thus, from the south terrace we can watch the living room as the stage of everyday life – with both the fields and the Tramontana mountains panoramically cropped as a backdrop.
+The south terrace features a wide bench made of local stone marés, from where one can view the framed landscape through the big opening of the house that intentionally has a panoramic format with a cinematographic proportion of 2.66:1.
+This ratio of the old Cinemascope evokes the personal imagery that brings us back to old movie theaters.
+Thus, from the south terrace, one can watch the living room as the stage of everyday life, with both the fields and the Tramontana mountains panoramically cropped as a backdrop.

-Simple yet effective solutions, both in terms of design and energy efficiency, complete the house.
-The impact of the sun is mitigated by the wattle pergola, the Mallorquian shutters and the planting of deciduous trees provide shade in summer.
-Rainwater is stored in the water tank and then is reused for the irrigation of the low maintenance Mediterranean garden, the filling of the toilet tanks, and for the pool.
-Traditional construction details are used, as well as a palette of natural and local materials – such as rustic lime mortar plastering, reused ceramic roof tiles, hydraulic tiles, local mares stone, cane, sepi wood and artisan cement floors and sinks.
+The house is not only beautifully designed, but also features effective and energy-efficient solutions.
+The wattle pergola, Mallorquian shutters, and planting of deciduous trees provide shade during the summer months, while the rainwater is stored in a water tank and reused for irrigation, filling toilet tanks, and for the pool.
+Traditional construction details are used, along with a palette of natural and local materials, including rustic lime mortar plastering, reused ceramic roof tiles, hydraulic tiles, local mares stone, cane, sepi wood, and artisan cement floors and sinks.

 Photography by José Hevia